arish2003/ToDo/README.md

-# 📝MyTodo - Task Management Application
+# 📝MyToDo - Task Management Application

-MyTodo is a task management web application designed to help users efficiently manage their daily tasks.
+MyToDo is a task management web application designed to help users efficiently manage their daily tasks.
 It features a sleek and intuitive interface for creating, editing, completing, and deleting tasks.
 Users can also search tasks and send contact messages.

 ## ✨Features